g-leech/argmin-gravitas/_posts/2025-06-29-rats-and-trads.markdown

 After all, I'm an obsessive reader -- and they do little else.
 I'm <a href="/ambitions">uninterested</a> in most kinds of worldly success -- and, e.g., none of the six professors present had ever _heard of_ YCombinator.
 We both love learning and teaching and talking about ideas; admire and [promote](https://www.dialogues-de-platon.org/faq/faq009.htm) mathematics; take aesthetics seriously; get really into philosophical questions; think that virtue is extremely real and extremely important and at least a little transmissible; and have serious misgivings about AI, academia, goodharting, specialisation, and other mechanisations of the as-if soul.
 From the outside we seem like the same kind of intellectual fundamentalist organising our lives around thinking.

-Is it that they're religious? _No; I have religious friends who instead share my disposition._ Is it that they're conservatives? _No; they're sometimes not (one's a sort of Marxian), and anyway at this point I am unthreatened by Burkean selection and Hayekian humility._ Is it that they're hostile to science? _They're not; they all know C20th physics in some detail and view it an essential and noble part of the human mind.
+Is it that they're religious? _No; I have religious friends who instead share my disposition._ Is it that they're conservatives? _No; they're sometimes not (one's a sort of Marxian), and anyway at this point I am unthreatened by Burkean selection and Hayekian humility._ Is it that they're hostile to science? _They're not; they all know C20th physics in passing and view it an essential and noble part of the human mind.
 These ones simply aren't like Snow's philistines._ Is it that they hide in the past? _No; they're much occupied by understanding and critiquing the present with tools from the past_.
 Is it that they're deontologists? _I don't know that they are; they could easily believe that the transmission of wisdom and the leading-out of new minds is the greatest matter of consequence._ Is it that they think that the modern world is worse than the old one? _In some ways; better in others._

 Or is it that they're holists?
 That they don't quantify much?
 That they view philosophy as the best thing for humans to do?
 That they are idealists?
-That they hold onto the manifest image and folk psychology?
-Getting warmer, but these are mere philosophical disagreements and there's something deeper behind these symptoms.
+That they hold onto the manifest image and folk psychology? _Getting warmer, but these are mere philosophical disagreements and there's something deeper behind these symptoms._

 Eventually I worked it out.
-The shortest version is that I am Greek, but they are Roman.
+The short version is that I am Greek, but they are Roman.
 Their default is to respect the past; I default to disrespecting it.
 They love the context of discovery most; I love the context of justification.
 I think the human condition has changed enormously, that qualitative history is just not very explanatory, that philosophy is nice but relatively impotent, and that the conceptual tools developed in the last hundred years (probability theory, formal logic, linear algebra, and above all computation) are superior to nearly all those of the entire past; they aren't convinced.
 To get at the world they analyse texts and ideas; impatiently, I want to analyse the world directly.
 I am obsessed with originality and novelty; they are deeply suspicious of them.
 I have a problem with authority; they have a problem with its absence.

 For them the point is the process (truth-seeking, character-formation, cultural transmission); but the point is the result (truth, character, culture).
 Their fundamentalism is in going back to the beginning.
 Mine is in zeal for correctness.